bribes/FaavJS/README.md

 player.servers.hypixel.friends.uuid //returns an array of timestamps of when they became friends from newest to oldest.
 (IN UNIX TIME)

 //MINECRAFT RENDERS
-player.icon; //returns an image of the players head.
-Ex. https://crafatar.com/avatars/eb74d59271f84b1ea1b1ba76a12d8858?overlay player.avatar; //returns a render of the players avatar.
-Ex. https://crafatar.com/renders/body/eb74d59271f84b1ea1b1ba76a12d8858?overlay player.head; //returns a render of the players head.
-Ex. https://crafatar.com/renders/head/eb74d59271f84b1ea1b1ba76a12d8858?overlay
+player.renders.icon; //returns an image of the players head.
+Ex. https://crafatar.com/avatars/eb74d59271f84b1ea1b1ba76a12d8858?overlay

+player.renders.avatar_1; //returns a render of the players avatar.
+Ex. https://crafatar.com/renders/body/eb74d59271f84b1ea1b1ba76a12d8858?overlay player.renders.avatar_2; //returns a render of the players avatar.
+Ex. https://visage.surgeplay.com/full/eb74d59271f84b1ea1b1ba76a12d8858 player.renders.avatar_3; //returns a render of the players avatar.
+Ex. https://visage.surgeplay.com/frontfull/eb74d59271f84b1ea1b1ba76a12d8858

+player.renders.bust_1; //returns a render of the players bust.
+Ex. https://visage.surgeplay.com/front/eb74d59271f84b1ea1b1ba76a12d8858 player.renders.bust_2; //returns a render of the players bust.
+Ex. https://visage.surgeplay.com/bust/eb74d59271f84b1ea1b1ba76a12d8858

+player.renders.head_1; //returns a render of the players head.
+Ex. https://crafatar.com/renders/head/eb74d59271f84b1ea1b1ba76a12d8858?overlay player.renders.head_2; //returns a render of the players head.
+Ex. https://visage.surgeplay.com/head/eb74d59271f84b1ea1b1ba76a12d8858?overlay

 //SYSTEM
 player.error; //returns if there is a error or not.
 The response can either be true or false.